jfields4733/Jordan/-4LotsOfGates/README.md

 #### Implementation Device screen shot zoomed in on something interesting

 #### Testing

-## Project_2

 Develop two identical circuits.
 Build the first circuit with 3 inputs, 2 outputs and at least 5 gates.
 The second circuit can be a simple version of the first.
 Then repeat the instructions of project 1.
 Just answer this  one question: *Does anything change?*

-#### Port Diagram

-#### RTL Schematic Screen shot

-#### Synthesis Schematic Screen shot

-#### Implementation Device screen shot zoomed in on something interesting

-#### Testing

 ## Ethics

 EDIF (Electric Design Interchange Format)  captures a battle between engineers trying to use tools like Vivado and engineers designing Vivado.
-They both have to make money. *Read this wikipedia article on [EDIF](https://en.wikipedia.org/wiki/EDIF) and summarize in less than 200 words:*
+They both have to make money. *Summarize this wikipedia article  on the death of [EDIF](https://en.wikipedia.org/wiki/EDIF) standards in less than 200 words:*

 This course is asking you to document circuits first with the port diagram and then screen shots of Vivado and finally a discussion of testing.
 You are in the role of an engineering using Vivado on a project. *Which verilog version of the project_1 circuit (simple or complex) should be entered into Vivado?
 When is a more complex circuit a good thing and a simplified, reduced circuit a bad thing?*

 Suppose you are engineer designing the Vivado software.
-You get the question from a customer, a fellow engineer using Vivado: "Why doesn't Vivado see one circuit?"
+You get the question from a customer, a fellow engineer using your companies product and paying your salary: "Why doesn't Vivado see one circuit?"
 Read this [forum post](https://forums.xilinx.com/t5/Synthesis/Question-about-LUT-usage-in-a-very-very-simple-combinatorial/td-p/221143).  *What is your answer to this question?*

 You are student at a university. *Why would professors demand in the first course on digital circuit design that you learn  [Karnaugh Maps,](https://en.wikipedia.org/wiki/Karnaugh_map)  [Quine McCluskey Algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm), and  [Petrick Cover](https://en.wikipedia.org/wiki/Petrick%27s_method)* ?